Estimate Time2 min

 What is an ABLE account?

-An ABLE account is a tax-advantaged savings program that helps people with disabilities and their families save for disability expenses.
-Once an account is set up, anyone can make contributions, including friends, family, or the account beneficiary.
-If you use the money for qualified disability expenses, you won’t owe federal income tax on withdrawals, including any earnings.
+An ABLE account is a tax-advantaged savings account that helps people with disabilities and their families save for disability expenses without losing eligibility for other disability benefits such as Medicaid and SSIand balances below $100,000 do not impact SSI benefits.
+Once an account is opened, anyone can make contributions, including friends, family, or the account beneficiary.
+Additionally, any earnings or money used in an ABLE account for qualified disability expenses, are not subject to federal income tax.

 Who is eligible for an ABLE account?

-Your loved one, the designated or account beneficiary, is eligible for an ABLE account if one of these apply:1
+Your loved one, the designated or account beneficiary, is eligible for an ABLE account if one of these apply:

 • They’re already receiving benefits under SSI or SSDI.